increpare/oeuf-documentation/map-editor-tutorial.md

 <img height="300" alt="image" src="./map-editor-images/object_mode.png" />

 In Object Mode there are two tools - *entity* placement and *trigger-box* placement.
-Entities are things that are placed in the world that you can see and generally just occupy a single tile, like checkpoints and torches.
-Trigger-boxes are larger areas, invisible to the player, where something happens if you enter them, like playing a music track, or displaying a message.
+Entities are things that are placed in the world that you can see and are placed at a single coordinate, like checkpoints and torches.
+Trigger-boxes are larger areas, invisible to the player, which trigger an effect when the player enters them, like playing a music track, or displaying a message.

 ### 5.1 Entity Tool <img height="40" src="./map-editor-images/d7c0fbfe-3b7f-4003-b53a-f00957440e98.png" />